-In fact, 3 years ago, I quit my day job to focus on my blog, book, training and courses, and eventually, I also managed to join the Hibernate development team.
+In fact, 3 years ago, I quit my day job to focus on my blog, book, training, and courses, and eventually, I also managed to join the Hibernate development team.
 After 5 years, I can tell that starting my blog and deciding to allocate more time for it have been some of the best decisions I took for my career.

 In 2018, I managed to publish my first video course.
 Although it’s a very time-consuming process, I like the end result.
-One of the main advantages of having this video course is that I can reach a larger audience that I could have done with the on-site training alone.
+One of the main advantages of having this video course is that I can reach a larger audience than I could have done with the on-site training alone.

 I’m still working on it and looking forward to releasing the Mach 3 and 4 series.
 Afterward, I will start working on a new video course.

-At the end of September 2017, I decided to create the hibernate-types project which aims to offer a great variety of custom Hibernate Types to handle JSON, ARRAY or database-specific Enum column types.
+At the end of September 2017, I decided to create the Hibernate Types project which aims to offer a great variety of custom Hibernate Types to handle JSON, ARRAY, or database-specific Enum column types.
 This project simplifies the creation of custom Hibernate Types via its